ArunkumarRamanan/adsb2/README.md

-# ADSB2: Annual Data Science Bow
+# Annual Data Science Bow Model Submission

+Wei Dong	wdong@wdong.org
+Yuanfang Guan	yuanfang.guan@gmail.com

 ## How to run model on test set.

-Our model consists of a set of binary programs (study, touch) and a set of offline pre-trained model files (models/).
+Our model (scientific approach) consists of a set of binary programs (study, touchup) and a set of offline pre-trained model files (models/, pre/).
 These pre-trained models are frozen at model submission and are not to be retrained for the final test set.
+The bash scripts included in the submission specify the running order and parameters of study and touchup.
+They might need to be slightly altered to accomodate test data layout.

 ### System Dependency